survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 Upon completion you should see a `node_modules/` directory containing the project dependencies.

-### Create a Fresh Git Repository for your Project
+### Create a Fresh Git Repository for Your Project

-Your freshly checked out project includes the history of the the  ```react-boilerplate``` project.
+Your freshly checked out project includes the history of the the  `react-boilerplate` project.
 That history is not really relevant to your new project, so now is a good time to clear the git history, and start a fresh repository.
 This new repository will reflect the evolution of your project.
 In your initial commit, you may want to mention the baseline version of the boilerplate.

 ```
 rm -rf .git